Finfalter/cd-capstone/README.md

-# cd-capstone
-capstone project for cloud-developer
+# Capstone Project for Udacity's cloud-developer